IRS tax liens can be broken down into two categories:

 An IRS lien is not a levy.
 A levy is a seizure of assets whereas a lien is a security in assets.
 Just because the IRS files a lien, it doesn’t mean the IRS will foreclose on your home or seize money in your bank account.
 If you go to sell a home subject to an IRS lien, however, the IRS will receive any equity in the property (allowing for priority lien holders).

 Need Tax Lien Help?
 Contact Paladini Law.

-If the IRS has filed or is threatening to file a tax lien, you should probably hire a professional to help.
+If the IRS has filed or is threatening to file a tax lien, you should probably hire a professional tax lawyer to help.
 Paladini Law has experience preventing tax liens and negotiating their release once filed.
 Call us at 201-381-4472 or contact us here.